fontsource/fontsource/registry/README.md

 All source revisions must be exact 40-character commits.
 Generation also requires complete Git history so per-path provenance is accurate; shallow repositories are rejected.
-Generation requires existing `distribution.json` files but never creates or changes distribution intent.
+Generation preserves existing `distribution.json` files.
+New Google families receive an initial distribution from their declared subsets and inspected source variants.
 Registry data is written to `data/` and refreshed weekly or on demand by the
 [registry sync workflow](../.github/workflows/registry-sync.yml), which validates changes before committing them to `main`.
 Families present in the previous registry but absent from their provider are